THE GLORIOUS

 meaning?

 Not at all.
-Partly, scholars differ because there is so much in
+Partly, scholars differ because there is so

 these gospels